 - Annual influenza vaccination is the most effective method for preventing seasonal influenza virus infection and its complications.
-All individuals six months of age and older should receive an influenza vaccination each year, unless contraindicated.
-The live attenuated intranasal influenza vaccine is not recommended during the 2017 to 2018 influenza season due to low effectiveness.
-The prophylactic antiviral administration is not a substitute for early influenza vaccination (Grohskopf et al 2017). - Amantadine and rimantadine are not recommended for antiviral treatment or prophylaxis of influenza A virus strains in the United States due to high rates of resistance (American Academy of Pediatrics [AAP] 2017, Fiore et al 2011, CDC 2018).

-- The antivirals recommended by the CDC for the current influenza season include oseltamivir, Relenza (zanamivir) and Rapivab (peramivir).
+All individuals 6 months of age and older should receive an influenza vaccination each year, unless contraindicated.
+The prophylactic antiviral administration is not a substitute for early influenza vaccination (Grohskopf et al 2018). - Amantadine and rimantadine are not recommended for antiviral treatment or prophylaxis of influenza A virus strains in the United States due to high rates of resistance (American Academy of Pediatrics [AAP] 2018, Fiore et al 2011, CDC 2018[b]). - The antivirals recommended by the CDC for the current influenza season include oseltamivir, Relenza (zanamivir) and Rapivab (peramivir).
 Routine or widespread use of antivirals for chemoprophylaxis is not recommended due to concerns for viral resistance.
-Oseltamivir and Relenza (zanamivir) are recommended for post-exposure prophylaxis in patients who are severely immunosuppressed and in patients at a high risk for influenza complications who are either not a candidate for vaccination or received their annual vaccination less than 2 weeks prior to exposure (CDC 2018). - Treatment of influenza with antiviral therapy is recommended as early as possible for patients with confirmed or suspected influenza who are hospitalized, have severe, complicated, or progressive illness, or are at a high risk for complications (CDC 2018). - Populations at a high risk for influenza complications and recommended to receive antiviral treatment include children younger than 2 years old, adults age 65 and above, pregnant or postpartum women, American Indians, Alaska Natives, obese patients with a body mass index (BMI) of 40 kg/m2 and above, patients younger than 19 years old receiving long-term treatment with aspirin, residents of nursing homes, and patients with immunosuppression, chronic disorders (eg, pulmonary, cardiovascular, renal, hepatic, hematological and metabolic), or neurologic conditions (CDC 2018).
+Oseltamivir and Relenza (zanamivir) are recommended for post-exposure prophylaxis in patients who are severely immunosuppressed and in patients at a high risk for influenza complications who are either not a candidate for vaccination or received their annual vaccination less than 2 weeks prior to exposure (CDC 2018[b]). - Treatment of influenza with antiviral therapy is recommended as early as possible for patients with confirmed or suspected influenza who are hospitalized, have severe, complicated, or progressive illness, or are at a high risk for complications (CDC 2018[b]). - Populations at a high risk for influenza complications and recommended to receive antiviral treatment include children younger than 2 years old, adults age 65 and above, pregnant or postpartum women, American Indians, Alaska Natives, obese patients with a body mass index (BMI) of 40 kg/m2 and above, patients younger than 19 years old receiving long-term treatment with aspirin, residents of nursing homes, and patients with immunosuppression, chronic disorders (eg, pulmonary, cardiovascular, renal, hepatic, hematological and metabolic), or neurologic conditions (CDC 2018[b]).
 Additionally, due to the increased influenza activity and a lower vaccine effectiveness for the 2017-2018 influenza season, a December 2017 CDC advisory recommends that all hospitalized patients and all high-risk patients (hospitalized or outpatient) with suspected influenza should be treated as soon as possible with a neuraminidase inhibitor.
-Although initiation within 2 days of symptom onset is ideal, the CDC is stating that benefit may still be seen even when treatment is initiated later (CDC 2017). - Antiviral therapy works best when administered within 48 hours of symptom onset.
+Although initiation within 2 days of symptom onset is ideal, the CDC is stating that benefit may still be seen even when treatment is initiated later (CDC 2017).

+Antiviral therapy works best when administered within 48 hours of symptom onset.
 Treatment initiation should not be delayed for the results of diagnostic testing.
-Early administration of antivirals may shorten the duration of fever, reduce the risk of influenza-related complications such as otitis media and pneumonia, reduce death in hospitalized patients, and decrease the duration of hospitalization in hospitalized children (CDC 2018).
+Early administration of antivirals may shorten the duration of fever, reduce the risk of influenza-related complications such as otitis media and pneumonia, reduce death in hospitalized patients, and decrease the duration of hospitalization in hospitalized children (CDC 2018[b]).